nelonj/mark-fundamentals-proj--js-xmas-tree/README.md

 Change the `.toBe` matcher back to `.toStrictEqual`, and remove the temporary tests above if you added them - we're now going to try to make the tests pass!

-## Exercise 5: completing the kata
+## Exercise 5: Completing the kata

 > 🎯 **Success criterion:** all of the initial tests are passing